vyvyd/kt-async-remote-calls/README.md

   - makes sequential calls to the remote endpoint to get order details for a particular customer
   - sum up all the total order amount for all the orders

-- The response times are then measure for each customer
+- The response times are then measured for each customer

 ```sh
 ➜  ~ time http GET "http://localhost:8080/v1/customer/1/totalOrderAmount"